Active senior woman smiling and flexing arms outdoors.

 The aging process gives humans wisdom while providing life experience and physical modifications, weakening their immune systems.

-Immunosenescence describes the deterioration of the immune system in older adults.
+Immunosenescence refers to the decline of the immune system in older adults.
 This creates increased vulnerability to infections while reducing healing speed and increasing their exposure to inflammatory responses in flu-related diseases such as pneumonia and COVID-19.

 The immune system supports physical energy levels, personal independence, and quality of life.

 Science has established proven methods to strengthen the human body's protective capabilities despite lacking any miraculous solution.
-The five vital components of life that severely impact health are nutrition, movement, sleep, mental health, and social connection.
+The five vital components of life that significantly impact health are nutrition, physical activity, sleep, mental health, and social connection.

-The following section focuses on proven methods together with their relevant explanations.
+The following section focuses on proven methods, accompanied by their relevant explanations.

 Understanding the Aging Immune System

-Humans have an intricate defense system built with white blood cells and antibodies, the lymphatic system, bone marrow, and spleen, which collectively protect the body from disease, infections, and viruses.
+Humans have an intricate defense system composed of white blood cells and antibodies, the lymphatic system, bone marrow, and spleen, which collectively protect the body from diseases, infections, and viruses.

-The immune system maintains its operational status as we age, although it shows reduced effectiveness.
-The deterioration happens throughout the natural aging process, which scientists call immunosenescence.
+The immune system maintains its operational status as we age, although it becomes less effective.
+This deterioration occurs throughout the natural aging process, which scientists refer to as immunosenescence.

 Elderly man reaching out for support.